PeterBlattner/KCDB-KC/design/A1_Architecture_Vision/stakeholders_concerns.md

 **Concern:**
 The model must explicitly support Degrees of Equivalence and their uncertainties in a form that enables automated or semi-automated CMC validation.
+However, usually it is not sufficient to know the DOE and its uncertainty for validating a CMC but the NMI KC uncertainty needs to be known.

 **Implication:**
 DoE and uncertainty become first-class concepts in the core model.
+In addition, the "typical" NMI uncertainty in the KC needs to be known.

 ---